colab-coop/colab-coop/src/blog/markdown/how-to-start-flowing-with-flow-based-programming.md

 [Straw](http://strawjs.com/) - "Straw lets you run a Topology of worker Nodes that consume, process, generate and emit messages."

-[IFTTT](https://ifttt.com/) - "gives you creative control over the products and apps you love."
+[IFTTT](https://ifttt.com/) - "Gives you creative control over the products and apps you love."

 [Elixer](https://github.com/pcmarks/ElixirFBP) - "An Elixir implementation of Flow-based Programming"

-[LabView](http://www.ni.com/labview/) - "a development environment designed specifically to accelerate the productivity of engineers and scientists."
+[LabView](http://www.ni.com/labview/) - "A development environment designed specifically to accelerate the productivity of engineers and scientists."

 [JsMaker](http://jsmaker.com/jsmaker/) - "Visual Javascript Programing"